How to Remove Background in Photoshop

 For this week’s blog, I thought of giving a tutorial on how to remove in Photoshop the background of a scanned image of your artwork.

 Prior to that, I was a graphic artist and tried a little matte painting as well for a fantasy TV series.
-Most of it was removing, yes, backgrounds from chroma shots and generally any kind of background and made digital compositions from all the elements along with digital landscape painting.
+Most of it was removing, yes, backgrounds of chroma shots and generally any kind of background and made digital compositions from all the elements along with digital landscape painting.
+I also rotoscoped and tracked objects within a moving scene.
 Now I can use similar techniques because the logic of it all stays.

 Let’s Dive In